 You’re Working Out For Your Body Now Try A Emotional Workout For Mental Health

-By Juli Fraga: As the pandemic continues, so does the mental health crisis.
+Why you need an emotional workout for mental health.
+With so much bad or triggering news, the mental health crisis continues.
 Many of us are struggling with the grief and trauma the coronavirus unleashed, as well as stressors such as mass shootings and climate change.
 With so much suffering, there is a greater need for therapy, but many psychotherapists — myself included — can’t meet the rising demand.

 When new patients contact me, I help those in crisis find emergency care and connect others with counselors or group support.
 But when capital “S” stressors such as unrelenting anxiety, depleting depression and insomnia roar loud, some patients want more immediate help.
 This might explain why many prospective patients ask me: “What can I do now to improve my mental health?”